sveltejs/svelte-atom/README.md

 # Svelte for Atom

+**NOTE 2021-12-08** This package is actively maintained again.
+Go Atom!

 Provides syntax highlighting and rich intellisense for Svelte components in Atom, utilising the [svelte language server](https://github.com/UnwrittenFun/svelte-language-server).

 ## Features